sophierain/contract2game/README.md

 now we have two cases to consider:

 1. the upstream variable is under the control of the caller of the upstream behaviour (e.g. function args).
 We now split the upstream behaviour into two cases:
-   1. the upstream is called in a way that makes the dp true -> e.g. add 1.x = g.msg.sender to the constraint system
+   1. the upstream is called in a way that makes the dp true -> e.g. add 1.x = g.msg.sender to the constraint system```
-   2. the upstream is called in a way that makes the dp false -> e.g. add 1.x /= g.msg.sender

-2. the upstream variable is not under the control of the caller (e.g. block.coinbase, other env vars).
-These conditions will be made preconditions of the model.

 ```
 # constructor
 0.x = 0      # pca